 Claude Monet - the life of an artist

-Inspire your Children with the 'The Life of Claude Monet' great artist video
+Inspire your Children with the 'The Life of Claude Monet' famous artist video

-Start your art day with the video of the life of one of the world’s greatest artists, Claude Monet.
-Let your children discover what motivated and inspire him, what drove him on despite his personal problems and lack of success and why he became a world renown artist.
+Start your art day with our art video of the life of one of the world’s greatest artists, Claude Monet.
+Let your children discover what motivated and inspired him, what drove him on, despite his initial lack of success and the opposition of his father and why he became a world famous artist.
+Art teaching has never been so exciting.

-Your Monet video will keep your children enthralled and engaged throughout its 35 minute length.
+The video will keep your children enthralled and engaged throughout its 30 minute length.
 My experience tells me the video is appropriate for Year 1 ( 5 to 6 year olds) and above, but the final decision rests with you, the teacher.

 Teachers Please Note

-that aspects of the artist’s lives may have been simplified, amended or exaggerated to make their stories accessible to children.
+We value the role of art education in schools, but understand that some famous artists produced controversial art works and led far from ‘normal’ lives.
+For this reason, in my videos, aspects of the artist’s lives may have been simplified, amended or exaggerated to make their stories accessible to kids.
 Paul, Artist in School make every effort to create accurate interpretations of each artist’s life – we accept no responsibility for the consequences of any factual inaccuracies.

 Claude Monet resources for Art Teachers